yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 ## Check results

-During a high-availability backup, the entire YugabyteDB Anywhere state is copied.
+During a HA backup, the entire YugabyteDB Anywhere state is copied.
 If your universes are visible through YugabyteDB Anywhere UI and the replication timestamps are increasing, the backup is successful.

 ## Upgrade instances

-All instances involved in high availability should be of the same YugabyteDB Anywhere version.
+All instances involved in HA should be of the same YugabyteDB Anywhere version.
 If the versions are different, an attempt to promote a standby instance using a YugabyteDB Anywhere backup from an active instance may result in errors.

 Even though you can perform an upgrade of all YugabyteDB Anywhere instances simultaneously and there are no explicit ordering requirements regarding upgrades of active and standby instances, it is recommended to follow these general guidelines: